 Nykode Therapeutics to Present at the 41st Annual J.P.
 Morgan Healthcare Conference

-/EIN News/ -- OSLO, Norway, Dec.
-23, 2022 (GLOBE NEWSWIRE) -- Nykode Therapeutics ASA (OSE: NYKD), a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel immunotherapies, today announced that its Chief Executive Officer Michael Engsig will present at the 41st Annual J.P.
+OSLO, Norway, Dec.
+23, 2022 (GLOBE NEWSWIRE) -- Nykode Therapeutics ASA NYKD, a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel immunotherapies, today announced that its Chief Executive Officer Michael Engsig will present at the 41st Annual J.P.
 Morgan Healthcare Conference on Monday, January 9, 2023 at 1:30 p.m.
 PT / 10:30 p.m.
 CET.

 The live and archived webcast of the presentation can be accessed in the Investors section of the Company's website here.